xlladdins/xll/docs/Excel4MacrosQ-S.md

   - > Value\_array must match the dimensions of changing\_ref for the
     > scenario being edit.

-Changing\_ref    is a reference to cells you want to define as changing cells for a scenario.
+Changing\_ref&nbsp;&nbsp;&nbsp;&nbsp;is a reference to cells you want to define as changing cells for a scenario.

-Scen\_comment    is text specifying a descriptive comment for the scenario you want to edit.
+Scen\_comment&nbsp;&nbsp;&nbsp;&nbsp;is text specifying a descriptive comment for the scenario you want to edit.

-Locked    is a logical value that corresponds to the Prevent Changes check box in the Add or Edit Scenario dialogs boxes.
+Locked&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to the Prevent Changes check box in the Add or Edit Scenario dialogs boxes.
 If TRUE or omitted , prevents users from changing values in a scenario.
 If FALSE, users are allowed to make changes to the scenario.
 The locking will not become enabled until the sheet is protected with the Protect Sheet command from the Protection submenu on the Tools menu.

-Hidden    is a logical value that corresponds to the Hide check box in the Add or Edit Scenario dialog boxes.
+Hidden&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to the Hide check box in the Add or Edit Scenario dialog boxes.
 If TRUE, the scenario will be hidden from view from the users.
 If FALSE or omitted, the scenario will remain unhidden.
 The scenario will not become hidden until the sheet is hidden with the Hide command from the Window menu.

 **Related Functions**

-SCENARIO.GET   Returns the specified information about the scenarios defined on your worksheet
+SCENARIO.GET&nbsp;&nbsp;&nbsp;Returns the specified information about the scenarios defined on your worksheet

-SCENARIO.ADD   Equivalent to clicking the Scenario Manager command on the Tools menu and then clicking the Add button
+SCENARIO.ADD&nbsp;&nbsp;&nbsp;Equivalent to clicking the Scenario Manager command on the Tools menu and then clicking the Add button

-SCENARIO.DELETE   Equivalent to clicking the Scenario Manager command on the Tools menu and then selecting a scenario and clicking the Delete button
+SCENARIO.DELETE&nbsp;&nbsp;&nbsp;Equivalent to clicking the Scenario Manager command on the Tools menu and then selecting a scenario and clicking the Delete button

 Return to [top](#Q)